 Find a strap long enough to loop around your foot while your leg is extended.
 Continue laying on your back with your knees bent and feet on the ground.
 Pull one leg back with the strap around the bottom of your foot.
 Keep that leg straight, and keep your other leg bent with your foot still on the ground.
 Hold that stretch for 20 seconds, then switch legs.
 Repeat 4 times.

-Exercise 5: Glute squeeze and pull
+Exercise 5: Glute Squeeze and Pull

 Continue laying on your back with your knees bent and feet on the ground.
 Put a soccer ball in between your knees and squeeze for 1 second, 30 times.
 Then, fasten a belt around your legs, just above your knees, and press out for 1 second, 30 times.

-I hope these exercises will help you in the future!
+We hope these exercises will help you in the future!
 If you have any questions, please leave us a comment.
 If you found this information helpful, be sure to share with your friends on Facebook and LinkedIn.

 Matthew Giuliano, DPT